Useful Shipping Info

 OnTrac reserves the right to weigh all shipments.
 Package weight corrections will be captured in OnTrac's system and the package will be invoiced at the corrected weight charge.
 When weighing packages, OnTrac rounds to the higher pound.

-The maximum allowable size of a shipment limits any one dimension from exceeding 72", with the maximum allowable length and girth combined not exceeding 130".
-Any package that exceeds 130" will be subject to a large package surcharge.
+The maximum allowable size of a shipment limits any one dimension from exceeding 72”, or 130” in combined length plus girth (2x(width+height)).
+Shipments exceeding these limits will be subject to the Large Package Surcharge.